Best and cheapest health insurance plans in Ohio

 How to save on Ohio medical insurance in 2026

-• Find the cheapest quotes in your area by shopping around.
-You could save $480 per month by switching from the most expensive Silver health plan in Ohio to the cheapest.
+- Find the cheapest quotes in your area by shopping around.
+You could save up to $442 per month by switching from the most expensive Silver health plan in Ohio to the cheapest.

-• Check to see if your income allows you to get free government health insurance, called Medicaid.
+- Check to see if your income allows you to get free government health insurance, called Medicaid.
+You can usually get Medicaid if you make less than about $22,000 per year as an individual.

-All Obamacare health insurance plans give you important benefits.
+All Obamacare health insurance plans include important benefits.

 Average cost of health insurance plans by family size in Ohio